 Directors should possess the highest personal and professional ethical standards, integrity and values, and be committed to representing the long-term interests of the shareholders.
 Directors must also have practical wisdom and mature judgment.
 Directors must be objective and inquisitive.
-Ford recognizes the value of diversity and we endeavor to have a diverse Board, with experience in business, government, education and technology, and in areas that are relevant to the Company's global activities.
+Ford recognizes the value of diversity of skills, experience, and demographic background.
+We endeavor to have a well-rounded Board with experience in areas that are relevant to the Company's overall business, long-term strategy, risks, and global activities, including business, international operations, finance, manufacturing and product development, marketing and sales, government, technology, risk management, and sustainability.
 Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively, and should be committed to serve on the Board for an extended period of time.
 Directors should be prepared to offer their resignation in the event of any significant change in their personal circumstances that could affect the discharge of their responsibilities as directors of the Company, including a change in their principal job responsibilities.

-Ordinarily, directors who also serve as CEOs or in equivalent positions should not serve on more than two boards of public companies in addition to the Ford board, and other directors should not serve on more than four other boards of public companies in addition to the Ford board.
-Board members who held directorships in excess of these limits at the time of the adoption of these Corporate Governance

-Principles may maintain such directorships unless the Board determines that doing so would impair the director's discharge of his or her responsibilities on the Ford board.
+Ordinarily, directors who also serve as CEOs or in equivalent positions should not serve on more than two boards of public companies in addition to the Ford Board, and other directors should not serve on more than four other boards of public companies in addition to the Ford Board.
+Board members who held directorships in excess of these limits at the time of the adoption of these Corporate Governance Principles may maintain such directorships unless the Board determines that doing so would impair the director's discharge of his or her responsibilities on the Ford Board.

 Because of the value the Board places on having directors who are knowledgeable about the Company and its operations, the Board does not believe that arbitrary term limits on directors' service are appropriate.
+However, independent directors who join the Board after December 2019 are subject to a limit of up to 15 one-year terms, absent a waiver by the full Board which may be granted if unique circumstances warrant additional terms.